 Old carpet can look permanently dirty, have worn paths in high traffic areas or show stains that you could never quite clean.
 A less obvious sign of age is the color of the carpet.

 Homes were heavily carpeted in colorful shades through the 90s.
 If every room in your house has a different color of carpet, consider switching to neutral tones.
 Or get rid of it altogether.
-Wood and tile floors are in vogue now.
-If you can’t live without the feel of carpet, get an area rug to accent your hardwood or tile.
+Wood and tile floors are in vogue now, and they’re also much easier to clean.
+If you simply cannot live without the feel of carpet in your home, get an area rug to accent your hardwood or tile.

 Arched cabinets and cathedral cabinets were big in the 80s.
 Cabinet doors commonly had arches on the top rail or both the top and bottom.
 Cabinet trends today skew simple and modern.
 The clean minimalism of modern design is timeless.
 With smooth edges and clean lines, flat panel cabinets and square-paneled cabinet doors are modern designs that complement nearly any other style, too.

-The kitchen is no longer just for cooks — it’s for the whole family.
+The kitchen is no longer just for cooks—it’s for the whole family.
 That made the warm, inviting, family feel of an authentic Italian kitchen so popular a decade ago.
-The style effectively captured the essence of an old-fashioned Tuscan kitchen.
-But now the trend is also out of fashion.
+The style effectively captured the essence of an old-fashioned Tuscan kitchen, but now it’s out of fashion.